ngrilly/zig3d/README.md

 # Todo

-- Lighting
+- Fly in all directions (currently limited by the camera)
+- Fly using newtonian physics
+- Check lighting is right
-- Refactor the code
+- Structure the code
-- Speed
 - Sound (engine, collisions, etc.)
 - Collisions